 Since becoming the Bishop of the Diocese of Western North Carolina, Bishop José has declared, in many and various ways, that he hopes to be a different kind of bishop, and he particularly does not want to be remembered as a distantly-removed dignitary.
 While not disregarding the great traditions of the Church, Bishop José believes that changes are necessary in the ways the church ministers in our day, and many of those changes must originate from the ministry of the bishop.
 He has to be a “hands-on” bishop who is close to the people of the diocese and the clergy who serve them.
 He has committed to being fully engaged in the church’s ministry with youth, minorities, and underserved populations.
 He is passionate about raising up a new kind of leadership for the church in our day.

 José and his wife Laurel have two children, Alexander and Alyson.
-Alex is a senior at Oklahoma State University majoring in Sports Media and minoring in Spanish.
-Alyson recently graduated from high school and plans to attend UNCC in the fall.
+Alex is a recent graduate of Oklahoma State University, where he majored in Sports Media with a minor in Spanish.
+Alyson is a freshman at UNC Charlotte.
 Born in San Juan, Puerto Rico, Bishop José is bilingual, enjoys music, playing the drums, and studying 18th century American history.